NASO7Y/naso7y/README.md

-# 💫 Hi , Let's talk about me :
+#  Hi , Let's talk about me :
+You are passionate about Data Science and Machine Learning, with a strong focus on Machine Learning, Deep Learning, Computer Vision, Problem Solving, and AI.
+I also thrive on creating innovative AI systems and solving complex challenges.
-i'm open to work
+I am also open to work

 ## 🌐 Socials: